Biden says unlikely U.S. troops will still be in Afghanistan next year | Law-Order

 Biden says unlikely U.S. troops will still be in Afghanistan next year

-U.S. President Joe Biden on Thursday said it will be hard to meet a May 1 deadline to withdraw the last U.S. troops from Afghanistan, but said he did not think they would still be there next year.
+U.S. President Joe Biden on Thursday said it would be "hard" to withdraw the last U.S. troops from Afghanistan by a May 1 deadline, but he added that he did not think they still would be there next year.
+His comments come as his administration strives to build international pressure on the Taliban and U.S.-backed Afghan President Ashraf Ghani's government to reach a peace agreement and a ceasefire before the deadline.

+Peace talks, however, are stalled and by suggesting U.S. troops would be gone next year, Biden risked weakening Ghani's bargaining hand and encouraging the Taliban, who U.S. officials say have stepped up violence in their quest to oust him, to play for time, some analysts said.
+"If it is certain that we are going to leave, which will pull NATO (troops) out, too, no matter what, then it would, I think, trigger everybody arming for more war," said Ronald Neumann, a former U.S. ambassador to Kabul.

+Speaking at the first formal White House news conference of his presidency, Biden said it would be hard to meet the May 1 deadline to withdraw the last 3,500 U.S. troops "just in terms of tactical reasons."
+He apparently was referring to the enormous logistical challenges of pulling out the roughly 10,000 American and foreign troops and their equipment within the next six weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)